 - Disability benefits

-Your injury does not have to be from an accident that occurred while you were performing work duties for you to qualify for workers’ compensation.
-That said, your injury must have occurred while you were on the clock to qualify for benefits.
-For example, if you were injured while traveling for work, you’ll probably be eligible for benefits.
+Your job injury does not have to be from a workplace accident that occurred while you were performing work duties for you to qualify for workers’ compensation in Georgia.

 How Social Security Disability Insurance Works

-SSDI is similar to workers’ comp in that you must have a disability that prevents you from going to work to receive compensation.
-In addition, both benefits typically continue until you can return to work regularly, if at all possible.
+SSDI is similar to workers’ comp in that you must have a disability that prevents you from going to work to receive compensation benefits.
+In addition, both benefits typically continue until you can return to work regularly.

 The two programs differ because, unlike workers’ compensation, SSDI can provide compensation for disabilities that weren’t sustained at work.
 Several other eligibility qualifications are unique to SSDI.
-To qualify for Social Security Disability, you must have:
+If you are wondering how you qualify for Social Security Disability disability insurance, you must:

-- Earned enough work credits over the past 10 years.
+- Have earned enough work credits over the past 10 years

-- Paid into SSDI through your previous employment.
+- Have paid into SSDI through your previous employment

-- A condition that the SSA recognizes as disabling.
+- Have a condition that the SSA recognizes as disabling

 Get the strong arm